-From 1 January 2019, paid overtime benefits from a reduction of employee contributions and a tax allowance up to an annual limit of € 5,000.
+Paid overtime benefits from a reduction of employee contributions and a tax allowance up to an annual limit of € 7,500 and a fixed reduction of employer contributions.

-Fact sheet 17 : MONITORING OF WORKING HOURS
+MONITORING OF WORKING HOURS

 According to the French employment code, certain documents must be kept to monitor the working hours worked in the company.